Sylvexia/personal_research/12-10_Personal_Research.md

 # TODO:

+- Rewrite the pass
+	- Put our pass after the affineToStd
+	- Should we just lower the pass to llvm directly?
 - what does affine lower to?
 	- `cf` does not work? or lowering to the `cf` part.
-- Generate data or get the data
 - `FuncToLLVM` difference
+- `PyRuntime`
 - Design a experiment
-	- Load data set
+	- Load data set, data transformation
 	- Metric of measuring posit precision with different config
-	-
+	- So far using c++
+	- How does different model input.

 - Mnist input: [1 , 1 , 28 , 28]